adsissues/GoVroom/README.md

-# GoVroom - Shipment Management Application
+npm install # GoVroom - Shipment Management Application

 This is a Next.js application built with Firebase for managing shipments, designed for both web and potentially mobile platforms.